amaankasu/Excel_Revenue_Dashboard/README.md

 This dashboard is highly relevant for professionals and organizations seeking to optimize their financial strategies and operational efficiency.
 By providing a detailed and interactive view of key financial metrics and business processes, it empowers users to make data-driven decisions that drive growth and improve business outcomes.

 The project demonstrates the power of Excel in creating sophisticated and impactful business intelligence tools, showcasing how well-designed data visualizations can significantly enhance decision-making processes.

+## Licensing

+This project is licensed under a proprietary license.
+You may not use, modify, distribute, or sell this software without explicit permission from the author.
+For more details, please refer to the LICENSE file in this repository.

+Unauthorized use or distribution of this software is prohibited.